veeso/cren/doc/guide/home.md

 # Cren Home

-The **Cren home" functions as a download and source cache.
+The "Cren home" functions as a download and source cache.
 When building a package, Cren stores downloaded build dependencies in the Cren home.
 You can alter the location of the Cren home by setting the `CREN_HOME` environmental variable.
 The home package provides an API for getting this location if you need this information inside your Rust crate.
 By default,